Skiffy106/Bien-Etre/README.md

 # BIEN-ÊTRE
-I fitness app to help you with your health goals.
+A fitness app to help you with your health goals.
 With some help from AI.

+## Tech Stack
+- React Native (Frontend)
+- Expo (Frontend Deployment)
+- Flask (Backend)
+- PostgreSQL (Database)
+- Google Cloud (Auth)

 ## How to Clone
 ```bash